tc39/proposal-shadowrealm/explainer.md

 Object.freeze(rGlobal); // TypeError, cannot freeze window proxy
 ```

 The same iframe approach won't also have a direct access to import modules dynamically.
-The usage of `realm.importBindind` is possible instead of roughly using eval functions or setting _script type module_ in the iframe, if available.
+The usage of `realm.importBinding` is possible instead of roughly using eval functions or setting _script type module_ in the iframe, if available.

 #### <a name='DOMmocking'></a>DOM mocking